 Differentiated learning with Google Classroom and BookWidgets

 In case you hadn’t heard: you can now create interactive digital exercises from BookWidgets right inside Google Classroom.
 This smooth integration encourages you to create some fun and visual exercises for your students.
+Create automatically graded tests and learning games right inside Google Classroom.
 Passion for technology animates the passion for teaching once again.

 But that’s old news.
 Here’s the new: we added a small but handy feature that gives you more control over sending your widget to Google Classroom.
 It might seem “just another” option, but I assure you: it’s not.
 Let me tell you why.